teekay094/teekay094.github.io/_posts/2025-05-16-Los-Angeles-Airbnb-Market-Analysis.md

 <br>
 ### Actions <a name="overview-actions"></a>

-We pulled the latest AirBnb Data , cleaned missing values, and built visuals to show:
+We pulled the latest AirBnb Data, cleaned missing values, and built visuals to show:

 * Correlations among numeric fields.
 * Mean price by neighborhood & capacity.